BrianSammit/JS-capstone/README.md

 ## How to play

-To start the game just press the SpaceBar that gonna make the character jump. themn just press the SpaceBar to jump and arroy down to put the character down.
+To start the game just press the SpaceBar that gonna make the character jump.
+Then just press the SpaceBar to jump and arrow down to put the character down.

 ## Author